Photonic Integrated Quantum Cryptography System

 WP1: Component Design & Characterization

-Focus on the design and characterization of single components on SOI, InP, and SiN platforms.
-This phase covers the fundamental research of the project.
+Design and characterization of single components on SOI, InP, and SiN platforms, addressing the project's core fundamental research phase.

 WP2: Technology Enhancement & Industrialization